urah001/xray-recog/readme.md

  PulmonaryEdema

- model uses the train/val folder name to train and give prediction , make sure the folder you are getting from is the right one
+ model uses the train/val folder name to train and give prediction , make sure the folder you are getting from is the right one the model is baised because of the small image

+# works
+ frature works well
+ pesplanus

+# doesnt predict well
+Cardiomegalymild

+# remember
+add more picture , sicknesses with little image doesnt predict well some images can be found in two places